Gearbox Protocol Price Tops $0.0047 (GEAR)

 - 2G Carbon Coin (2GCC) traded down 0.4% against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-Gearbox Protocol launched on December 21st, 2021.
+Gearbox Protocol’s launch date was December 21st, 2021.
 Gearbox Protocol’s total supply is 10,000,000,000 tokens and its circulating supply is 746,531,293 tokens.
+The official message board for Gearbox Protocol is medium.com/gearbox-protocol.
 Gearbox Protocol’s official Twitter account is @gearboxprotocol.
-Gearbox Protocol’s official message board is medium.com/gearbox-protocol.
-Gearbox Protocol’s official website is gearbox.fi.
+The official website for Gearbox Protocol is gearbox.fi.

-It is usually not possible to buy alternative cryptocurrencies such as Gearbox Protocol directly using US dollars.
-Investors seeking to trade Gearbox Protocol should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gearbox Protocol using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Gearbox Protocol directly using US dollars.
+Investors seeking to acquire Gearbox Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Gearbox Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Gearbox Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gearbox Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.